Microsoft/azure-docs.pt-pt/articles/databox-online/azure-stack-edge-j-series-deploy-add-shares.md

 ms.topic: tutorial
 ms.date: 08/28/2020
 ms.author: alkohli
-Customer intent: As an IT admin, I need to understand how to add and connect to shares on Azure Stack Edge so I can use it to transfer data to Azure. ms.openlocfilehash: 4d7453ba34a7bc1dd26d0201f604c9028974c1a2 ms.sourcegitcommit: bcda98171d6e81795e723e525f81e6235f044e52 ms.translationtype: MT ms.contentlocale: pt-PT ms.lasthandoff: 09/01/2020 ms.locfileid: "89268932"
+Customer intent: As an IT admin, I need to understand how to add and connect to shares on Azure Stack Edge Pro so I can use it to transfer data to Azure. ms.openlocfilehash: 3c0a72c9daa72cffcfe2e5e45bbb6214a13e0a7f ms.sourcegitcommit: 53acd9895a4a395efa6d7cd41d7f78e392b9cfbe ms.translationtype: MT ms.contentlocale: pt-PT ms.lasthandoff: 09/22/2020 ms.locfileid: "90891102"
 ---
-# <a name="tutorial-transfer-data-via-shares-with-azure-stack-edge-gpu"></a>Tutorial: Dados de transferência através de ações com a Azure Stack Edge GPU
+# <a name="tutorial-transfer-data-via-shares-with-azure-stack-edge-pro-gpu"></a>Tutorial: Transferir dados através de ações com a Azure Stack Edge Pro GPU

 <!--[!INCLUDE [applies-to-skus](../../includes/azure-stack-edge-applies-to-all-sku.md)]-->

-Este tutorial descreve como adicionar e conectar-se a ações no seu dispositivo Azure Stack Edge.
-Depois de adicionar as ações, a Azure Stack Edge pode transferir dados para o Azure.
+Este tutorial descreve como adicionar e conectar-se a ações no seu dispositivo Azure Stack Edge Pro.
+Depois de adicionar as ações, o Azure Stack Edge Pro pode transferir dados para o Azure.

 Este procedimento pode demorar cerca de 10 minutos a concluir.